-This tract is surrounded by private land on three sides and the Rocky Boys Indian Reservation on one side.
-There are no zoning or other agency management plans affecting this land.
+These tracts are surrounded by private land.
+There are no zoning or other agency management plans affecting these lands.

 No direct, indirect or cumulative impacts are anticipated as a result of the proposal.

 20. ACCESS TO AND QUALITY OF RECREATIONAL AND WILDERNESS ACTIVITIES: